Why Legacy Disposition Frameworks Fall Short

 Why REAP Takes The Reins As The Modern Successor

 REAP doesn’t reject the past; it transcends it.
 By grounding disposition in business fitness, technical fitness, and modern delivery realities, it moves beyond static grids to become a living model for portfolio wellness.
-In a world where technical debt continues to challenge many organizations and business agility depends on the health of your application estate, REAP provides the fluency and clarity organizations desperately need.
+In a world where technical debt continues to challenge many organizations and business agility depends on the health of your application estate, REAP provides the fluency and clarity that organizations desperately need.

 If you strive to keep your portfolio lean, resilient, profitable, and aligned to strategic outcomes, don’t just categorize your applications — you REAP what you sow.
-Want to hear how are clients are reaping the benefits of this Forrester model?
+Want to hear how our clients are reaping the benefits of this Forrester model?
 If you are a Forrester client, reach out, and we can share some best practices.